How to Get Started in Dog Shows

-Do your homework
+2. Do your homework on Champion dogs

-Visit dog shows
+3. Visit dog shows

 Look for dogs that are not only beautiful and meet your criteria for what the breed should look like, but also have stable temperaments that are correct for their breed.
 Keep in mind that overly shy dogs do not usually fare well in the conformation ring.

-Purchase a puppy
+5.Choose a puppy

-With most breeds, it’s best to buy a show puppy that’s between 5 and 6 months old so you can more accurately evaluate conformation, coat, dentition and that all-important show attitude.
-However, in some breeds, top-quality puppies exhibit features that are more obvious at a younger age; this all depends on the breed you are working with.
+With most breeds, it’s best to get a show puppy that’s between 5 and 6 months old so you can more accurately evaluate conformation, coat, dentition and that all-important show attitude.
+However, in some dog breeds, top-quality puppies exhibit features that are more obvious at a younger age; this all depends on the breed you are working with.

-Find a mentor
+6. Find a dog show mentor

-When you are starting out in the sport of dogs, it’s extremely helpful to have a mentor.
-This person should have at least 20 years of experience, and be a successful breeder, owner-handler or both.
+When you are starting out in the sport of dogs, it’s extremely helpful to have a show dog mentor.
+This person should have at least 20 years of show dog experience, and be a successful breeder, owner-handler or both.
 Your mentor may or may not be the person from whom you have purchased your show puppy, but he should be objective about your abilities and the quality of the dog you hope to show.

-I still remember the excitement I felt when I purchased my first show puppy so long ago.
+I still remember the excitement I felt when I got my first show puppy so long ago.
 I was eager to start learning about my new sport, but just having a beautifully bred puppy in my life was thrilling.
 After 40 years of exhibiting my dogs, I still get excited about showing a new puppy.
 Enjoy your puppy and realize that it’s the product of years of planning and hard work.
 Your new puppy is also your ticket to the best sport in the world.